Updated: December 11, 2024

 Shipping and flying goods

 There are several options to ship household items to Portugal when you are relocating.
 Shipping by sea is the cheapest and slowest option, and it will take one to three months for the products to reach you.
-Air freight is the fastest and most expensive, costing twice as much as sea freight.
+Air freight is the fastest and most expensive option, costing twice as much as sea freight.
 By air freight, your items will reach you within a week.

 By road is the best option to ship your items and is slightly more expensive than sea freight.
 The items will reach you in a couple of weeks.
+However, road freight is obviously not an option for items coming from the US.
+You can opt for sea freight, an affordable alternative to shipping by road.

 Storage for moving from USA to Portugal